Department of Molecular Sciences

 Research and teaching strength in molecular science includes analytical chemistry, biochemistry, biotechnology, cellular biology, medicinal chemistry, microbiology, molecular biology and genomics, synthetic biology, organic/inorganic synthesis, proteomics, protein chemistry, physical chemistry.

-The Department of Chemistry and Biomolecular Sciences success stories
+The Department of Molecular Sciences success stories

 Synthetic Biology and the Global Yeast 2.0 consortium

 The global Yeast 2.0 consortium is on track to producing a Saccharomyces cerevisiae strain with an entirely synthetic, highly versatile genome by the end of 2017.
 The synthetic strain is the work of a collaboration with nine other institutions including New York University, Tsinghua University, Imperial College, Edinburgh University and the University of Singapore.
 Macquarie University is responsible for the construction of two chromosomes, synXIV and synXVI.
 These chromosomes are now fully assembled and are entering the QC and testing phases of the yeast strains produced.

 The real utility of this project comes from the SCRaMbLE system.
 This system utilizes the strategic integration of LoxP sites throughout the synthetic genome for inducible random rearrangement including duplications, deletions and gene inversions.
 The resulting scrambled population can then be screened for improved phenotypic characteristics.
 This technique is currently being employed for the development of a superior cellulolytic strain by scrambling in a variety of cellulase gene expression cassettes.
 Macquarie is also collaborating closely with the Australian Wine Research Institute in applied directions of Yeast 2.0.